Exploring Simple and Transferable Recognition-Aware Image Processing: Experiments

 \subsection{Transfer between Recognition Architectures}

-In reality, sometimes the recognition model $R$ we want to eventually evaluate the output images on might not be available for us to use as a loss for training, e.g., it could be on the cloud, kept confidential or decided later.
-In this case, we could train an image processing model $P$ using recognition model $R_A$ that is accessible to us, and after we obtain the trained model $P$, evaluate its output images' recognition accuracy using another unseen recognition model $R_B$.
-We evaluate all model architecture pairs on ImageNet classification in Table \ref{tab:transfer_model} and Table \ref{tab:transfer_model_T}, for RA Processing and RA with Transformer respectively, where row corresponds to the model used as recognition loss ($R_A$), and column corresponds to the evaluation model ($R_B$).
-For RA with Transformer, we use the processing model $P$ and transformer $T$ trained with $R_A$ together when evaluating on $R_B$.
+In reality, sometimes the $R$ we want to eventually evaluate the output images on might not be available for us to use as a loss for training, e.g., it could be on the cloud, kept confidential or decided later.
+In this case, we could train an processing model $P$ using recognition model $R_A$ (source) that is accessible to us, and after we obtain the trained model $P$, evaluate its output images' accuracy using another unseen $R_B$ (target).
+We evaluate model architecture pairs on ImageNet in Table \ref{tab:transfer_model}, for RA Processing, where row is the source model ($R_A$), and column is the target model ($R_B$).
+In Table \ref{tab:transfer_model}'s each column, training with any model $R_A$ produces substantially higher accuracy than plainly processed images on $R_B$, indicating that the improvement is transferable among recognition architectures.
+This phenomenon enables us to use RA processing without the knowledge of the downstream recognition architecture. \newcolumntype{C}{>{ \arraybackslash}p{2.2em}} \newcolumntype{C}{>{ \arraybackslash}p{2.2em}} We provide the model transferability results of RA processing on object detection in Table \ref{tab:transfer_model_det}.
+Rows indicate the models trained as recognition loss and columns indicate the evaluation models.
+We see similar trend as in classification (Table \ref{tab:cls}): using other architectures as loss can also improve recognition performance over plain processing; the loss model that achieves the highest performance is mostly the model itself, as can be seen from the fact that most boldface numbers are on the diagonals.

-\newcolumntype{C}{>{ \arraybackslash}p{1.9em}} In Table \ref{tab:transfer_model}'s each column, training with any model $R_A$ produces substantially higher accuracy than plainly processed images on $R_B$.
-Thus, we conclude that the improvement on the recognition accuracy is transferable among different recognition architectures.
-A possible explanation for this is that these models are all trained on the same ImageNet dataset, such that their mapping functions from input to output are similar, and optimizing the loss of one would lead to the lower loss of another.
-This phenomenon enables us to use RA processing without the knowledge of the downstream recognition model architecture.
-However, among all rows, the $R_A$ that achieves the highest accuracy is still the same model as $R_B$, indicated by the diagonal boldface numbers in Table \ref{tab:transfer_model}.
+In Table \ref{tab:transfer_model_unsup}, we present the results when transferring between recognition architectures, using unsupervised RA.
+We note that for super-resolution and JPEG-deblocking, similar trend holds as in (supervised) RA processing, as using any architecture in training will improve over plain processing.
+But for denoising, this is not always the case.
+Some models $P$ trained with unsupervised RA are slightly worse than the plain processing counterpart.
+A possible reason for this is the noise level in our experiments is not large enough and plain processing achieve very high accuracy already.